-The CVISN Program allows trucks to bypass weigh stations by electronically verifying a truck's legal weight, safety rating, and credentials as the truck continues down the road at freeway speeds.
+The transponder program allows trucks to bypass weigh stations by electronically verifying a truck's legal weight, safety rating, and credentials as the truck continues down the road at freeway speeds.

-An integral part of making the CVISN Program work is the use of a transponder.
+An integral part of making the program work is the use of a transponder.
 A transponder is a small electronic device that attaches to the inside of the vehicle’s windshield.
 Here is how the transponder works:

 - As the vehicle approaches a weigh station there are two roadside antennas.